dennisrazumovsky/precizer/README.md

 ## TECHNICAL DETAILS

 Let's imagine a case where there is a main disk storage and a copy of it.
 For example, this could be a data center storage and its Disaster Recovery copy.
-Synchronization occurs periodically from the main storage to the DR storage, but due to the huge volumes of data, most likely, synchronization does not occur on a byte-by-byte basis, but by calculating changes among the metadata of files on the file system.
+Periodic synchronization transpires from the main storage to the DR storage, but due to the huge volumes of data, most likely, synchronization does not occur on a byte-by-byte basis, but by calculating changes among the metadata of files on the file system.
 In such cases, the file size and modification time are taken into account, but the changed contents are not examined byte by byte.
 This makes sense because there are usually good communication channels between the primary data center and the backup Disaster Recovery center, but full byte-by-byte synchronization can take an inappropriate amount of time.
 Tools such as rsync allow you to synchronize using both methods: File System changes and byte-by-byte comparition, but they have one serious drawback - the state is not saved between sessions.
 Let's look at what this means in the scenario:
 * Given servers “A” and “B” (main data center and backup Disaster Recovery)
 * Some files have changed on server “A”.
 * The rsync algorithm identified them due to the changed size and modification time of the file of File Systen and synchronized them to server “B”.